slyfox1186/imagemagick-optimize-jpg/README.md

 You MUST change the variables in the `optimize.bat` script to point to the file `convert.exe` if it is not already in the windows path
 This WILL overwrite the original pictures so it is highly advised to make backups.

-To use the below commands:
+To use the below commands: `Open cmd.exe as an administrator`
-Open `cmd.exe as an administrator` and change the working directory to the same directory your jpg files

 # Download the latest windows version of imagemagick
 ```